 Audi first unveiled the e-tron GT concept a few years ago, but only recently debuted the performance sedan to the world… at least officially.
 In addition to the e-tron GT, Audi will also be delivering the even quicker RS e-tron GT.
 This is the electric vehicle chosen for our list of most expensive.
 That’s because it starts at a price of $139,900.
-Both versions of the e-tron GT are expected to hit dealerships in the U.S. this summer.
+Both versions of the e-tron GT are expected to hit dealerships in the U.S. by the end of the year.

 Lucid Motors Air Dream Edition

 Last and actually most, is Lucid Motors’ upcoming Air sedan.
 Lucid first made major waves in the EV world with its Air prototype challenging Tesla’s Model S Plaid on the track.
 The American automaker now looks to deliver its first EV, the Air sedan in 2021.
 The first trim available also happens to be its most expensive – the Air Dream Edition.
 Lucid Motors’ debut EV will enter the market at a whopping $169,000 before any incentives, or add-ons.

 The Air Dream Edition was currently slated to deliver this spring followed by two, less expensive Air trims in 2021.
 There is also a standard version of the Air called Pure scheduled to debut in 2022.
 Now, Lucid has pushed the Dream Edition delivery to the second half of 2021.
 You may be able to experience a Lucid Studio soon to get a closer look too.
 The automaker is looking to expand its retail presence in the U.S. before the Air starts delivering.